KhueDao29/SheCodesGiaVi/README.md

 # GiaVi

-This is the source code for the app HoCo.
+This is the source code for the app GiaVi.
 GiaVi connects users with stay-at-home parent(s) to provide fresh and customized meals on demand, while providing stay-at-home parent(s) with extra income.